zettsu-t/sudokusse/README.md

-SudokuSSE with AVX uses ANDN instruction of BMI1 (Bit Manipulation Instructions), which is available on Haswell and newer microarchitecture.
+SudokuSSE with AVX uses ANDN instruction of BMI1 (Bit Manipulation Instructions), which is available on Haswell and newer microarchitectures.
 If you cannot run on such processors, set _EnableAvx_ in _Makefile_vars_ to 0 or an invalid opcode exception occurs.